eclipse/kiso-testing/docs/introduction/integration_test.rst

   -> suite_id : set to 1
   -> case_id : set to 1
   -> aux_list : used aux1 and aux2 is used
-  -> setup_timeout : time to wait for a report 3 seconds during setup
-  -> run_timeout : time to wait for a report 10 seconds during test_run
-  -> teardown_timeout : time to wait for a report 3 seconds during teardown
   -> test_ids: [optional] store the requirements into the report -> tag: [optional] dictionary containing lists of variants and/or test levels when only a subset of tests needs to be executed
   """